nimblecrm/api-docs/docs/overview.rst

 We are building the API with a few main use cases in mind: widgets/extensions to Nimble, web clients (including our own), mobile clients. and ultimately 2-way data integrations with other services.
 We aspire to make an API that is simple to use, easy to read, and flexible.

-Your feedback is greatly appreciated while we continue to shape our API offering.
-Please send any comments to care@nimble.com.
+:ref:`Your feedback<getting-help>` is greatly appreciated while we continue to shape our API offering.